ResourcesYour links to the most up-to-date therapeutic information and support.

 An Extended Release Local Anesthetic: Potential for Future Use in Veterinary Surgical Patients

 One of the most effective means of preventing the transduction and transmission of acute and perioperative pain is through the use of local anesthetics.
-This paper will review the use of local anesthetics, particularly bupivacaine, in dogs and cats, and introduce a new formulation of prolonged release bupivacaine that is in development for dogs and cats.
+This paper will review the use of local anesthetics, particularly bupivacaine, in dogs and cats, and introduce a formulation of prolonged release bupivacaine that is in development for dogs and cats.

 Safety Evaluation of EXPAREL® (DepoFoam® Bupivacaine) Administered by Repeated Subcutaneous Injection in Rabbits and Dogs: Species Comparison

 EXPAREL (bupivacaine extended-release liposome injection) (DepoFoam bupivacaine) is in development for prolonged postsurgical analgesia.
 Repeat-dose toxicity studies were conducted in rabbits and dogs to compare the potential local and systemic toxicities of EXPAREL and bupivacaine HCl (Bsol), and the reversibility of any effects.

 The Safety of Liposome Bupivacaine Following Various Routes of Administration in Animals

 Local and/or regional analgesic techniques are principal components of many multimodal analgesic techniques.
 This report presents results from four preclinical studies evaluating safety and pharmacokinetics (PKs) of liposome bupivacaine following intravascular (intravenous [IV], intra-arterial [IA]), epidural, and intrathecal administration in dogs.